-The University of Florida conducted bioanalytical assays (receptor binding and transactivation) on whole water grab samples and extracts from the SPMD and POCIS samplers.
+UF conducted bioanalytical assays (receptor binding and transactivation) on whole water grab samples and extracts from the SPMD and POCIS samplers.
 For the receptor binding assays, interference from background fluorescence was an issue when analyzing the whole water grab and POCIS extract samples.
-This interference from background fluorescence was likely due to the naturally high Total Organic Carbon (TOC) and humic acids in the water present at the study sites.
-The high levels of background fluorescence preclude any conclusions from being drawn concerning the presence or absence of estrogenic or androgenic compounds in POCIS and grab samples.
+This interference was likely because of the naturally high total organic carbon (TOC) and humic acids in the water present at the study sites.
+These preclude any conclusions from being drawn concerning the presence or absence of estrogenic or androgenic compounds in POCIS and grab samples.

 However, background fluorescence did not cause notable interference in the interpretation of the binding assay results for the SPMD extracts.
-For the SPMD extracts, on a qualitative basis, there was a positive indication of estrogen receptor and androgen receptor binding chemicals at each of the study sites.
-The transactivation assays also yielded variable results due to interference.
-Further analysis of additional river sites and use of additional sample clean-up steps for dark water rivers are needed before conclusions about the presence or absence and effects of estrogenic or androgenic compounds can be drawn with confidence.
+For these extracts, on a qualitative basis, there was a positive indication of estrogen receptor and androgen receptor binding chemicals at each of the study sites.
+The transactivation assays also yielded variable results because of interference.
+The further analysis of additional river sites and the use of additional sample clean-up steps for dark-water rivers are needed before conclusions about the presence or absence and effects of estrogenic or androgenic compounds can be drawn with confidence.

 3.9 USGS Results